66 Chromatic & Sweeping Exercises!

 - RSI – If it hurts, you must stop!

-- Unmusical – they all sound horrible, don’t forget to play songs as well!
+- Unmusical – they all sound horrible.
+Don’t forget to play songs as well!

 Chromatic & sweeping basics – Step 1

 You can move on when you can play them all at a reasonable tempo.
+Don’t stick around for too long, there are many more exercises to get your teeth into!

 Speed basics – Step 2